Deploying apps

 Deploying private apps

-The simplest use case is that you have 2 apps to deploy:
+The following use case is that you have 2 apps to deploy:

 - a public app for your end users to interact with